generateNscore/excel_cleaner/README.md

   <li>If the action is done by mistake, press function-key F12 to restore the last action</li></ul>
   <br>
 <ul><li>To aid your step, some highlights take places</li>
-  <ul><li>Some rows will be highlighted in redish, indicating that the row is least occurance among "patterns".
-It does not mean you need to delete the row, but it might be one of them you want to delete.<li>
+  <ul><li>Some rows will be highlighted in redish, indicating that the rows are least occurance among "patterns".
+It does not mean you need to delete the rows, but it might be one of them you want to delete.</li>
     <li>When columns are highlighted, the columns are all empty.
 Thus, you can certainly delete the columns</li></ul>

 </ul>
 <br>